 Refer to the PostgreSQL Documentation for information about CREATE TRIGGER.
-This section describes OR REPLACE option and DO option.
+This section describes DO option.

-A trigger which is created with OR REPLACE option and DO option will be associated with the specified table or view and will execute the specified code by the specified procedural language of DO (unnamed code block) when certain events occur.
+A trigger which is created with DO option will be associated with the specified table or view and will execute the specified code by the specified procedural language of DO (unnamed code block) when certain events occur.